Would you like to see what we have written on a subject? Use the search below.

 The River Of Life

-As creatures abused by sin, we often shrink form the idea of letting the River of Life get too big.
-We are afraid of loosing control.
-We are afraid of giving up our desert because we don’t know exactly what the River of Life will do.
+As creatures abused by sin, we often shrink from the idea of letting the River of Life get too big.
+We are afraid of losing control.
+We fear giving up our desert because we don’t know exactly what the River of Life will do.
 We desperately cling to our sand.
 We throw up banks around the River to channel it.
 We try to limit it to church or religious activities.
-We love God and are sincere, but we are afraid...afraid to really let the River go.
+We love God and are sincere, but we are afraid... afraid to really let the River go.
 Afraid to abandon ourselves to God in everything...to let His life flow through us unconditionally, unreservedly.

 God is gentle.
 He doesn’t force us.
-He allows us to limit the River of Life, to keep it as a creek [or even to turn it back into one after we have experienced a River].
+He allows us to limit the River of Life to keep it as a creek.
+We can even revert to creek status after experiencing a mighty flow of God's River, if we want to.
 But God’s heart is for the mighty River to burst the banks we set for it and flood our lives, turning our desert into a beautiful garden.
 We settle for an oasis here and there.
 God wants our entire life to be an enriching garden.

 How does this happen?
-“Not my will but Thine by done.”
+“Not my will, but Thine be done.”
 It happens as we learn of God and deliberately choose His ways over our ways.
 We do what He requires even when our desire or instinct is to do something else.
 It is loving those who hurt us - even if they are within our own family.
 It is giving happily and generously as God directs.
-It is counting our lives as belonging to God and so nothing is held in reserve from Him.
+It counts our lives as belonging to God, so nothing is held in reserve from Him.
 It is the path of discipleship.

 Jesus, by the way, did not come to make converts.
 His goal, and His command to us, was to make disciples.
 He alone is to be the Master.
-He will use human instruments, but He is the One we are to follow.
+He will use human instruments, but He is the One we must follow.
 We are to imitate His life and have His life, the River of the Spirit, flow through us.
-This is not an emotional experience, although it may include them, but a daily choosing to live according the Master’s direction.
+This is not an emotional experience, although it may include emotions, but a daily choice to live according to the Master’s direction.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.